FPL Bonus Points System Explained

 What happens if there is a tie in BPS?

 Many times, some players end up the game with same amount of BPS scored.
-Let’s look how bonus point ties are resolved:
+Let’s look at rules on how bonus point ties are resolved:

 • If there is a tie for first place, Players 1 & 2 will receive 3 bonus points each, and Player 3 will receive 1 point.